layup/layup/README.md

-### Hello Welcome to my page, my name is Tommy and I'm a full stack developer located in BC, Canada
+### Hello there!
+My name is Tommy and I'm a full stack developer located in BC, Canada
 - Bachelor of Computer Science at University of Victoria 2022

 ### Connect with me